 The changes to the Act are also intended to provide a framework that allows for innovative approaches to the delivery of affordable housing and flexibility for parties when reaching an affordable housing agreement.

 One mechanism to facilitate the supply of affordable housing is through a voluntary agreement between a Responsible Authority (generally a local council) and a landowner to deliver affordable housing as part of new developments.

 Such agreements are generally referred to as section 173 agreements.
-The power to enter into the agreement arises under section 173 of the Planning and Environment Act 1987 (the Act).
+The power to enter into the agreement arises under section 173 of the Act.

 Three important changes have been made to the Act that came into effect on 1 June 2018.
 Those changes were: